Ebiroll/qemu_esp32/README.md

 ```
 esp/esp-idf/components/esptool_py/esptool/esptool.py --baud 920600 read_flash 0 0x400000  esp32flash.bin
 ```
-Currently mmap function are not correctory implemented.
+Currently mmap function are not correctly implemented.
-The reason for this is that the bootloader will initiate the FLASH_MMU_TABLE to something like this. page 0 must be mapped correctly as it contains the .flash.roadata from the elf file.
+The reason for this is that the bootloader will initiate the FLASH_MMU_TABLE to something. page 0 must be mapped correctly as it contains the .flash.roadata from the elf file. but qemu will not run the bootloader as it loads the elf file directly.
 0x3f400010 size 5794 bytes.
 ```
 #define DPORT_PRO_FLASH_MMU_TABLE ((volatile uint32_t) 0x3FF10000)